NDR008/DiceGameMDP/readme.md

 All values are iterated if the policy of any state has not converged (to avoid an additional if-statement for each iteration for each state for action pair).

 # 4. Conclusion
-The final proposed agent is a balanced agent in the sense that it can produce comparable or equal results over a large number of runs, when compared to agent utilising value-iteration agent with a very low theta setting.
+The final proposed agent is a balanced agent in the sense that it can produce comparable or equal results over a large game (around 1 million) rounds, when compared to agent utilising value-iteration agent with a very low theta setting.
 How it will perform in a specific game, will truly depend on the roll of the dice handed.

 # Reference List